Swiss Family Allowance 2026: Rates, Eligibility & Apply

 - Moving canton?
 Inform the FAK

-- Tax return: declare allowances under salary income
+- Tax return: declare the allowances under salary income

-- Use the federal child deduction (CHF 6'700) plus cantonal amounts
+- Claim the federal child deduction (CHF 6'800) plus the cantonal amount

 Related Reading